-Based on the Monitor's 14th Quarterly Report MCSO is not in Phase 1 or Phase 2 compliance.
-In Order to achieve Phase 1 compliance, the following policies must be finalized:
+Based on the Monitor's 17th Quarterly Report, MCSO is not in Phase 1 or Phase 2 compliance.
+In order to achieve Phase 1 compliance, the following policies will be finalized:

-- GH-4, Bureau of Internal Oversight (Published 12/14/2016) - Audits and Inspections Unit Operations Manual (currently under revision)
+- GH-4, Bureau of Internal Oversight (Published 12/14/2016) - AIU Unit Operations Manual (Currently under revision)

+MCSO comports to the requirements of this paragraph.
 For a more detailed status on the testing program, please review the summary provided in relation to Paragraph 254.